 - Add all three ingredients into a large bowl and beat using a hand held electric beater for about 30 seconds or until mixed well.

-- Roll about 1 tablespoon measure dough into balls and arrange on a baking sheet.
+- Roll about 1 tablespoon measure dough into balls and arrange on the baking sheet.

 Notes